NIRALUser/NeuroRuler/README.md

 Run `pre-commit install` to enable pre-commit actions.

 Before each commit, the actions in [`.pre-commit-config.yaml`](.pre-commit-config.yaml) will be run.
 Specifically, code will be reformatted with `black`.
 Note that some file names are excluded, so don't name any source code files those names.

+## Release

+To create a release on TestPyPI, simply push to `main` branch (preferably via pull request).
+The version number will be bumped automatically.

+To create a release on PyPI, ask Jesse.